HackGT/ground-truth/README.md

 To create an app, you'll need the name of your application and which URI(s) it will redirect back to once authentication is complete.

-This can include something like `http://localhost:3000` during development, but you should remove localhost URLs when running your app in production for better security.
+This can include something like `http://localhost:3000` during development, but you should ideally create different development and production apps for better security.

 ![Add an OAuth application](https://i.imgur.com/aKxH2mH.png)